kuqmua/tufa_backend/todo/code/README.md

 * cut enum extension into few different proc macroses
 * remove lazy_static! from git file open logic(lazy_static! works on runtime, but logic work on compile time)
+* write match should trace inside init or new function of error initialization